In 1968 Mrs. Matilda Laumeier

 offered on the first and third Sunday of the month at 2 pm, May-October.

-Group tours are available at a cost of $3 per person, or $35 per group of 12
+Group tours are available for a cost for groups of 12

 or fewer and must be reserved at